eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- linear adaptive filtering
 	- linear systems
 	- audio data analysis
++ data science skills:
+	- Excellent understanding of ML, NLP, and statistical methodologies
+	- Excellent programming skills (Java/Python/R/Sas)
+	- Ability to test ideas and adapt methods quickly end to end from data extraction to implementation and validation
+	- Experience with search engines, classification algorithms, recommendation systems, and relevance evaluation methodologies a plus
+	- Specific Big Data experience on cloud computing platforms with technologies such as Hadoop, Mahout, Pig, Hive and Spark a plus
+	- 7+ years of experience with Data Science and Statistics, preferably in Life Sciences, and more specifically, in pharmaceuticals.
+	- The ability to tell a story about data, in particular with visualization.
+	- Solid understanding of statistics and the design and analysis of experiments.
+Solid skills in statistical language, SAS.
+	- Provides automated and ad-hoc analysis of experiments.
+	- Assesses and validates reliability of source data and business systems used to develop performance metrics.
+	- Prepares recommendations and conclusions based on data summaries and communicates this information in a credible, convincing and timely manner.
+	- Explores existing data for insights and recommends additional sources of data for improvements.
+	- Guide the architecture of “big-data” business processes with an eye towards robustness, parsimony and reproducibility (at senior levels)
+	- Define and develop software for the analysis and manipulation of large and very large data-sets
+	- Narrate stories (sometimes to a non-technical audience) about our content and processes by data analysis and visualization
+	- Collaborate with scientists, product groups and content groups to perform “big data” aggregations, fusion and manipulations of important data-sets
+	- This is a thought leader.
+	- Define, manipulate, aggregate and use both structured and unstructured "big data" in order to support descriptive and predictive analytics across the businesses.
+	- Adept at all aspects of technical communications, including using presentations technologies (e.g. WebEx, PowerPoint) and software demonstrations.
+	- Data Collections: Expertise in large data collection and processing including ETL, workflow and delivery of data
+	- Business Intelligence (BI) tool like Qlik or Tableau
 + skill set:
 	- Oversee research process implementation, from problem definition all the way to concrete research experiments.
 	- Collaborate and communicate clearly and efficiently with the rest of the team about the status, results, and challenges of your current tasks.